elastic/rally/docs/serverless.rst

 .. note::

     The index setting status in Serverless is not publicly documented yet.
 Today, the ultimate documentation is Elasticsearch `source code <https://github.com/elastic/elasticsearch>`_.
-Please look for ``Property.ServerlessPublic`` property to determine if a given index setting is publicly available in Serverless.
+Please look for the ``Property.ServerlessPublic`` property to determine if a given index setting is publicly available in Serverless.

 In the following example index JSON file, index settings are only applied when non-Serverless cluster is benchmarked::